applerich/Naked-Niroo/README.md

-# Naked Niroo Bot for NakedCPH
+# /// Naked /// Niroo /// - Autocheckout Bot for NakedCPH

 *NOTE: This program is made for Python 2.X.X!